Ian Jones-Quartey

 Ian Jones-Quartey (born June 18, 1984) is an American animator, storyboard artist, writer, director, producer, and voice actor.
 He is the creator of the animated series OK K.O.!
 Let's Be Heroes, based on his Cartoon Network pilot Lakewood Plaza Turbo, which ran on the network from 2017 to 2019.
+He has also provided many voice roles, particularly Radicles X, Darrell, Crinkly Wrinkly, and Pird as well as Wallow from Bravest Warriors.
 He is also known for his webcomic RPG World and his work on Steven Universe, Adventure Time, and Bravest Warriors.
 He is the grandson of Ghanaian artist Theodosia Okoh.

 Early life

 Jones-Quartey was born in Hatfield, Pennsylvania on June 18, 1984, and was raised in Columbia, Maryland.
 He and his family moved to Oakland Mills, Columbia, Maryland, around 1993.
 His father was a pharmaceutical engineer, and his mother worked as a librarian for the chemical company W. R. Grace.
 Jones-Quartey attended Long Reach High School in Columbia and the School of Visual Arts in New York City.